pdx-labs/website-pdx/blog/2023-07-01-why-build-pdx/index.md

 ## What is [PDX](https://github.com/pdx-labs/pdx)?

 [PDX](https://github.com/pdx-labs/pdx) is a framework for prompt engineering and dev-ops toolkit.
 At the core, it provides a mental-model on how to build and manage agents.
-An agent is an interface to the language models, which is a collection of prompts and/or prompt templates with information that is used as input to the Language Models.
+An agent is a collection of prompts and/or prompt templates with information that is used to interact with the Language Models.

 > Disambiguation: Some frameworks use the word Agent to describe an autonomous agent that performs a set of actions with tools by interacting with the LLMs.